MicrosoftDocs/VBA-Docs/api/Word.MailMessage.Reply.md

 ## Example

-This example opens a new e-mail message for replying to the active message.
+This example opens a new email message for replying to the active message.

 ```vb